-Table 1: Measure Characteristic Definitions and Filters

-Characteristic Definition Explorer filter

-Previous suicide attempt

-Mental illness

-Social isolation

-Criminal problems

-Financial problems

-Impulsive or aggressive tendencies (includes bullying, sexual violence, and relationship problems)

-Situations that could lead Job problems or loss

-Dial factors someone to consider suicide.
-Legal problems

-Risk factors Risk factors increase the possibility of suicide, but they Serious illness

-might not be direct causes.
-Substance use disorder

-Suicidal behavior

-Adverse childhood experiences

-Family history of suicide

-Barriers to healthcare

-Stigma associated with mental illness or help-seeking

-Easy access to lethal means among people at risk

-Unsafe media portrayals of suicide

-Protective factors Individual characteristics and things we can do in communities that may help protect people from suicidal thoughts and behavior.
-Connections to friends, family, and community support Supportive relationships with care providers Availability of physical and mental healthcare

-Social-ecological model A framework for understanding the range of factors that influence health and well-being and the relationships between various individual and environmental factors.
-IndividualRelationshipCommunitySocietal

-Relevant strategies The preventive direction or actions to achieve the goal of preventing suicide.
+Table 1: Measure Characteristic Definitions and Filters Characteristic Definition Explorer filter Risk factors Situations that could lead someone to consider suicide.
+Risk factors increase the possibility of suicide, but they might not be direct causes.
+Previous suicide attempt Mental illness Social isolation Criminal problems Financial problems Impulsive or aggressive tendencies (includes bullying, sexual violence, and relationship problems) Job problems or loss Legal problems Serious illness Substance use disorder Suicidal behavior Adverse childhood experiences Family history of suicide Barriers to healthcare Stigma associated with mental illness or help-seeking Easy access to lethal means among people at risk Unsafe media portrayals of suicide Protective factors Individual characteristics and things we can do in communities that may help protect people from suicidal thoughts and behavior.
+Connections to friends, family, and community support Supportive relationships with care providers Availability of physical and mental healthcare Social-ecological model A framework for understanding the range of factors that influence health and well- being and the relationships between various individual and environmental factors.
+IndividualRelationshipCommunitySocietal Relevant strategies The preventive direction or actions to achieve the goal of preventing suicide.
 Strengthen economic supports Strengthen access and delivery of suicide care Create protective environments Promote healthy connections Teach coping and problem-solving skills Identify and support people at risk Lessen harms and prevent future risk

-TABLE 1 CONTINUED ON THE NEXT PAGE -
+TABLE 1 CONTINUED ON NEXT PAGE -